formkit/docs-content/essentials/forms.md

 # Forms

 While you’re free to use `FormKit` inputs by themselves, you’ll usually want to group them into a form.
-To do this, you simply wrap your inputs in a `<FormKit type="form">`.
+To do this, simply wrap your inputs in a `<FormKit type="form">`.

-The `form` type will actively collect all the values from child inputs, using the name of each input as the property name in the resulting data object (just like [groups](/inputs/group)).
+The `form` type will actively collect all the values from child inputs, using the `name` of each input as the property name in the resulting data object (just like [groups](/inputs/group)).
 You can also read and write to form values using v-model just as you would on any input.

-A `<FormKit type="form">` tracks the validation state of the form and prevents users from submitting the form if any inputs are invalid.
-As a convenience, the `form` also outputs a submit button (which you can disable with the `actions="false"` prop).
+A `<FormKit type="form">` tracks the form's validation state and prevents users from submitting the form if any inputs are invalid.

+### Provided submit button

+As a convenience, the `form` outputs a submit button automatically, and provided themes also include a loading spinner.
+You can alter this button with the `submit-label` and `submit-attrs` props, or disable with `:actions="false"`.

+### Full example form

+Excluding backend functionality, here is a fully featured form with inputs (`form`, `text`, `email`, `password`), help text, labels, validation with custom messages, and error and submission handling:

 <example
   name="Register example"